-For many of us, the shape of our days has changed dramatically recently or is set to change very soon.
+For many of us, the shape of our days has changed dramatically or is set to change very soon.

 If you’re a student, maybe you spent the early hours of Monday through Friday blowing through the house like a cyclone, frantically looking for your homework while a car horn blares outside.